Ottawa

 Vacation pay is 4% of their regular salary for their first 5 years and 6% of their regular salary after 5 years of employment.

 There are 9 national public holidays in Canada that employees should receive off.
-Employees that work on these statutory holidays must be 1.5x their regular salary plus a different day off with public holiday pay.
+Employees that work on these statutory holidays must be paid 1.5x their regular salary plus a different day off with public holiday pay.

-Employees that have worked for at least 3 consecutive months are entitled to 3 days of unpaid time off for illness, personal emergency, or injury.
+Employees that have worked for at least 3 consecutive months are entitled to 10 days of unpaid time off for illness, personal emergency, or injury.

 This leave may not start before the 17th week of pregnancy and can end no later than 18 weeks after the due date.

-New parents are entitled to up to 63 weeks of unpaid leave to care for a newborn or an adopted child.
-Parental leave can only begin the week of the birth or adoption.
-Leave should begin before 78 weeks after birth or adoption.
+New parents are entitled to up to 76 weeks of unpaid leave to care for a newborn or an adopted child.

 Paternity leave falls under the same regulations as parental leave.

-Companies of all sizes want to hire employees in Canada, but don’t know how to navigate the country’s local labor laws.
-Via makes hiring Canadian talent and building your global team seamless.
-With our easy-to-use platform, Via helps you manage local HR processes for direct employment such as benefits, payroll, background checks, and more.
-Our team of local labor lawyers and on-the-ground experts ensure that your company remains compliant while expanding abroad.
-As your employer-of-record/entity in Canada, Via assumes responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.
+Via makes hiring talent around the world and building your global team seamless by helping you onboard workers in as little as 2-3 business days.
+With our easy-to-use platform, Via helps you manage local HR processes for direct employment such as work visas & permits, employee data privacy compliance, benefits, global payroll, background checks, and more.
+Our team of local labor lawyers and on-the-ground experts provide 24-hour local support and ensure that your company remains compliant while expanding abroad.
+As your employer-of-record/entity abroad, Via assumes responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.

 An employer must take several steps to process payroll in Canada.
 Such steps include updating your Business Number from the Canada Revenue Agency (CRA), registering with the Workplace Safety board of your province, setting up new employees, and opening a payroll program account.